|The Monkees Second Season - Episode No. 40:

-On a desert island, The Monkees go hunting for treasure—
+On a desert island, The Monkees go hunting for a pirate's buried treasure—

 © Raybert Productions; 10-30-67; LP37681